Guidelines for undergraduate, postgraduate and vocational courses

 - Details of technical and/or IT support and student access to facilities and equipment

-- Eight or more recent samples of industry-facing work showcasing the best student talent from the course, such as show reels, exhibitions/showcase, etc.
+- Eight recent samples of industry-facing work showcasing the best student talent from the course, such as show reels, exhibitions/showcase, etc.

-For those courses that produce actual artefacts (e.g. set design, production design etc.) – only digital images/videos should be provided to support the application at the first stage.
-A sample of actual artefacts could then be presented to the Industry panel.
-For courses submitting games or digital student work, the application form requires you to detail any specialist software industry evaluators will need in order to view the material (e.g. engines, 3D models, specialist video).
+For those courses that produce actual artefacts (for example, set design, production design etc.) – only digital images/videos should be provided to support the application at the first stage.
+For courses submitting games or digital student work, the application form requires you to detail any specialist software industry evaluators will need in order to view the material (for example, engines, 3D models, specialist video).

 We require an electronic copy of your application and supporting materials: